 The good news is that that the answer to that question is 'as long as we need'.
-The disciples lacked the faith and belief and trust, but Jesus stuck with them.
-Peter denied him three times, but Jesus stuck with him.
-Thomas and the others doubted the fact of his resurrection, but Jesus stuck with them.
+The disciples lacked the faith and belief and trust, but Jesus stuck with them regardless.
+Peter denied him three times, but Jesus stuck with him, regardless.
+Thomas and the others doubted the fact of his resurrection, but Jesus stuck with them regardless.

-Our faith will falter.
+Our faith will falter, sometimes.
 We may find things overwhelming.
 We may fail to use the gifts that Jesus has given us.
-But Jesus will stick with us, for as long as we need.
+But Jesus will stick with us, for as long as we need, regardless.
 And our lack of faith or strength or skill or whatever isn't going to stop Jesus.

-The disciples had failed, but Jesus said to the father "Bring your son here."
+Sure enough, the disciples had failed, but Jesus said to the father "Bring your son here."

-And we read that Even while the boy was coming, the demon threw him to the ground in a convulsion.
-But Jesus rebuked the impure spirit, healed the boy and gave him back to his father.
+And we read that "even while the boy was coming, the demon threw him to the ground in a convulsion.
+But Jesus rebuked the impure spirit, healed the boy and gave him back to his father".
 (9:42)